GSA/ficam-arch/CONTRIBUTING.md

 ## How to Contribute
 We welcome contributions in the form of requests, issues and pages.

-* _Requests:_ You've identified a useful addition to the site
+* _Requests:_ You've identified a useful addition to the architecture which benefits USG Agencies
   * Open an Issue on this repository
   * State the recommendation
   * Include any links or other information